abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 It's a sorting algorithm where we **insert** each element in the correct place in the sorted part of the array (the left side of the array)

+It builds up the sort by gradually creating a larger left half which is always sorted (solve smaller problems to solve the bigger problem)

 > It's called **"Insertion Sort"** because we take an element and **insert it in the correct place in the sorted array**

 - it's used when you know or think that the list is **"almost/already sorted"**